All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 Balcony on Via del Pellegrino with the motto "Hoc opus sic perpetuo" - this work will stay forever (school of Andrea Bregno)

-(left) Courtyard which perhaps was designed by Bramante as it was built after Cardinal Riario returned to Rome; (right) details of its decoration
+(left) Courtyard which perhaps was designed by Bramante as it was built after Cardinal Riario returned to Rome; the columns were most likely found at nearby Teatro di Pompeo; (right) details of its decoration which are based on the heraldic symbol of the Cardinal; you may wish to see other images of it in the historical section or the cloister Bramante designed at S. Maria della Pace

 In 1517 Cardinal Riario was charged with being involved in a plot to kill Pope Leo X and he was imprisoned in Castel Sant'Angelo;

-he was eventually acquitted, but he had to relinquish his palace; he went to live in Naples where he died in 1521.
+he was eventually acquitted, but he had to relinquish his palace; he went to live to Naples where he died in 1521.

-(left) Via dei Baullari; (right) detail of the façade
+(left) Via dei Baullari leading to Farnesina ai Baullari; (right) detail of the fašade

 (left) Via del Pellegrino; (centre/right) Tabernacolo di S. Margherita by Francesco Moderati